heyitschien/little-lemon/docs/design/features/chat-assistant/ai_chat_assistant_plan.md

     *   `MessageList.jsx` (renders simple text messages).
     *   `MessageBubble.jsx` (styles for user/AI text messages).
     *   `ChatInput.jsx` (captures user input, triggers send).
-2.  **Implement `fetchChatResponse` in `geminiService.js` (Text-Based):**
+2.  **Implement `sendMessageToGroq` in `groqService.ts` (Text-Based):**
-    *   Develop an initial prompt for Gemini focusing on answering questions about the Little Lemon menu and providing text-based recommendations.
+    *   Develop an initial prompt for the Groq-served Llama model focusing on answering questions about the Little Lemon menu and providing text-based recommendations.
-    *   The prompt should instruct Gemini on its persona and how to use provided menu context (e.g., a summarized list of dishes and categories).
+    *   The prompt should instruct the model on its persona and how to use provided menu context (e.g., a summarized list of dishes and categories).
 3.  **Integrate and Test:**
     *   Connect UI to the service.
     *   Display user messages and AI's text responses.